 - Help students start a green club to sponsor earth-friendly activities and educational events.

-- Organize speakers to inform high schoolers about career options in environmental fields.
+- Organize speakers to inform high schoolers about career options in solar energy, recycling, horticulture, and other environmental fields.

 - Plan online map activities for students to learn geography and about different climates across the globe.

-- Encourage students to make pledges to take actions to protect the earth.
-The 48 Days of Blue challenge provides lots of great ideas.
+- Encourage students to make pledges to take action to protect the earth.
+The EARTHDAY.ORG provides lots of great ideas.